bytebase/bytebase.com/content/docs/vcs-integration/self-host-gitlab.md

 If you get an error in the OAuth popup window.
 Please double-check the following info:

 1. The Redirect URI of the registered GitLab application matches exactly to the Redirect URI shown on the Bytebase wizard.
-2. The Application ID and Secret of the registered GitLab application matches exactly to the filled Application ID and Secret on the Bytebase wizard.
+1. The Application ID and Secret of the registered GitLab application matches exactly to the filled Application ID and Secret on the Bytebase wizard.
+1. GitLab is network accessible from Bytebase instance. e.g. If you run Bytebase and GitLab on the same host, and Bytebase runs inside docker, Bytebase needs to use the `host IP` instead of `127.0.0.1` to reach GitLab.

 </HintBlock>